jasontthai/jasontthai.github.io/_posts/2019-07-22-how-to-deploy-a-github-page-using-circleci-20-custom-jekyll-gems.md

 ```
 {% endraw %}

-The `config.yml` file declares the steps for CircleCI to execute, you can see that we are telling CircleCI to checkout the repo, update bundler, restore gems cache, run `bundle install` , save gems cache, build the static site by executing `JEKYLL_ENV=production bundle exec jekyll build` and finally if the code is pushed to **source** branch, the script `setup-github.sh` is executed.
+The `config.yml` file declares the steps for CircleCI to execute, you can see that we are telling CircleCI to checkout the repo, update bundler, restore gems cache, run `bundle install` , save gems cache, build the static site by executing `JEKYLL_ENV=production bundle exec jekyll build` and finally if the code is pushed to **source** branch, the script `deploy.sh` is executed.

-### Create `.circleci/setup-github.sh` with the following content:
+### Create `.circleci/deploy.sh` with the following content:
 ```bash
 git config user.name "$USER_NAME"
 git config user.email "$USER_EMAIL"